tuanphung2308/better-auth-ui/README.md

 To use Better Auth UI in a React project, follow these steps:

-Use disableRouting if you don't want to pass navigate.
+Use disableRouting={true} if you don't want to use a dynamic path.

 **Import and Use Components**:

 `dynamic-auth-page-path.tsx`
 ```tsx
 import { AuthCard } from "@daveyplate/better-auth-ui";